matplotlib/mplcairo/README.rst

 Test suite
 ==========

 Run ``run-mpl-test-suite.py`` to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.
+Matplotlib *must* be editably-installed from a git checkout.

 Notes
 =====